+7.22.
 During cold (or 'inactive') commissioning, the reprocessing facility's systems are tested in the absence of radioactive material.
 The facility is tested systematically, as individual items of equipment and as systems in their entirety.
-Owing to the relative ease of taking corrective actions, as much verification and testing as practicable should be performed in this stage.
+Owing to the relative ease of taking corrective actions, as much verification and testing as practicable should be performed inat this stage.

-7.22.
-In this stage, operating personnel should take the opportunity to further develop and finalize operating procedures and associated documentation and to learn the details of the systems.
-This should include procedures relating to the operation and maintenance of the facility and those relevant to any anticipated operational occurrences, including emergencies.
-The leaktightness of containment systems (e.g. cells, glove boxes, process vessels and piping) and the stability of control systems should be tested at this stage.

 7.23.
+InAt this stage, operating personnel should take the opportunity to learn the details of the systems and to further develop and finalize operating procedures and associated documentation and to learn the details of the systems.
+This should include, including procedures relating to the operation and maintenance of the facility and those relevant to any anticipated operational occurrences, including emergencies.
+The leaktightness of containment systems (e.g. cells, glove boxesgloveboxes, process vessels and, piping) and the stability of control systems should be tested at this stage.

+&lt;sup>30 Upstream sections are parts of the fuel cycle facility or site that provide feeds (e.g. reagent, utilities) to the section being commissioned.

+&lt;sup>31 Downstream sections are parts of the fuel cycle facility or site that receive products or waste from the section being commissioned.

+&lt;sup>32 Support sections are parts of the facility that are ancillary to the section being commissioned but necessary to allow or monitor its operation.

+- 7.24.
 The completion of cold commissioning also provides the last opportunity to examine the reprocessing facility under inactive conditions.
 This is a valuable opportunity to simulate transients or the failure of support systems, such as ventilation, electrical power, steam, cooling water and compressed air systems.
-Such tests and simulations should be used to improve the management of such events by comparing the performance of the facility to that identified in calculations of simulated events.
+Such tests and simulations should be used to improve the management of such events by comparing the performance of the facility to that identified in calculations of simulated events. - 7.25.

-7.24.
 This is also a final opportunity to ensure that all maintenance can be completed once the reprocessing facility is active.
 This is particularly applicable to all hot cells and items of equipment that can be maintained only by remote means.
 Maintenance is known to be a major contributor to occupational exposure in reprocessing facilities; consequently, the opportunity should be taken to verify active maintenance procedures and controls, enhance the arrangements for the control of exposures, and identify any aids necessary to simplify or speed up maintenance.
-Video recording of the maintenance procedures should be considered for training purposes.

-7.25.
-To avoid potential errors in reprocessing facilities, its rooms, equipment, systems, components, cables and pipes should be given clear, consistent and unambiguous labelling.
-Training materials and operational documentation should be checked for consistency with such labelling and finalized during cold commissioning.
+Video recording of the maintenance procedures should be considered for training purposes. - 7.26.
+To avoid potential errors in a reprocessing facility, its rooms, equipment, systems, components, cables and pipes should be given clear, consistent and unambiguous labellinglabels.
+Training materials and operational documentation should be checked for consistency with such labelling and finalized during cold commissioning. - 7.27.

-7.26.
 It should also be confirmed that all physical connections within the reprocessing facility have been made as expected.
 This should involve checking that all process lines, service connections and utility lines start and end in the expected places and that they follow the expected routes, as defined in the design documentation.
 Any non-conformances should be assessed for their safety consequences and should then either be corrected or accepted, with suitable approvals and updating of documentation.